BuskeeBusker/BuskeeBusker/[DP8]MC2_BuskeeBusker_report.md

 **Eun-Young Ko (audit) 20090044**

 ## 1. Iteration
-### Bugs fixed & features added: We (1) fixed bugs found in previous round of user testing and (2) added/redesigned some features.
+#### Bugs fixed & features added: We (1) fixed bugs found in previous round of user testing and (2) added/redesigned some features.
-#### Main page
+* Main page
-a) Changed text ‘Delete Circles’ to ‘Clear Result’ in main page to give more intuitive instruction to users.
+** Changed text ‘Delete Circles’ to ‘Clear Result’ in main page to give more intuitive instruction to users.
-b) Changed the color of ‘current location’ button so that user easily recognize it.
+** Changed the color of ‘current location’ button so that user easily recognize it.
 #### Busking (Schedule) page
 a) Removed dummy pre-loaded image for each busker’s info page that confused users in previous user testing.
 b) Changed design implementation of date/location choice feature to enhance responsibility of feature.